 The NAGC national office will make every effort to contact those who have nominated a colleague, or those who have nominated themselves, to let them know of any missing materials, provided the nomination packet arrives at least two weeks before the deadline.

 - One letter of support from the person submitting the nomination that details why the nominee would be an appropriate recipient of the award.

-- A minimum of two letters of recommendation (from other than the person submitting the nomination) from persons who have the ability to judge the significance of the nominee's contributions.
+- Two letters of recommendation (from other than the person submitting the nomination) from persons who have the ability to judge the significance of the nominee's contributions.

 - List the significant contributions the nominee has made to the field of gifted education and to the development and support of NAGC.

 - Vita and/or supporting documents for the nominee.